axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 ## BDD-Lite

 If we take the concept of specification structured tests from BDD and leverage the tooling of existing unit testing frameworks, we get what I like to call BDD-lite.
-This is not a new framework, nothing needs to change on developer machines or in CI, it's a simple set of standards for structuring unit tests more concisely.
+This is not a new framework, nothing needs to change on developer machines or in CI, it's a simple set of standards for structuring more concise unit tests.

 When introducing BDD-lite to a team, it should be the encouraged approach but entirely optional.
-Specification structured testing lends itself really well to the CRUD style applications that we see in modern microservice architectures but doesn't do so well in situations that require a complicated fixture as the specification itself requires exclusive control of it.
+Specification structured testing lends itself really well to the CRUD style applications that we often see in modern microservice architectures, but doesn't do so well in situations that require a complicated fixture as the specification itself requires exclusive control of it.
 For example, the unit tests in my [.NET Core GameBoy emulator Retro.Net][Retro.Net] require a very complicated fixture to setup and teardown an environment around the CPU core so they do not use specification style testing.

 ## Example